Developing countries take the lead in identifying their immunisation needs, implementing vaccine programmes and co-financing their vaccines

 Credit: Gavi/2015/Phil Moore.

-Gavi's business model is built on the principle of empowering developing countries to take the lead in initiating proposals for support, managing development grants and, ultimately, financing their own immunisation programmes.
+Our business model is built on the principle of empowering developing countries to take the lead in applying for support, managing development grants and, ultimately, financing their own immunisation programmes.

-Developing country members are therefore a key constituency within the Vaccine Alliance, especially on the Board and its various policy-making committees, where five members, usually health ministers, represent all 56 countries eligible for Gavi support.
+Developing country members are a key constituency in the Vaccine Alliance.
+Five members, usually health ministers, represent Gavi-supported countries on our Board.

-It is the Board members' task to gather views from their peers to ensure that developing countries' needs and perspectives on immunisation remain at the forefront of Gavi policy-making and priorities.
+The Board members gather views from their peers to ensure that developing countries' needs and perspectives on immunisation are always at the forefront of Gavi policy-making and priorities.

 Growing support for co-financing

-The growing support for the co-financing of vaccines among developing countries is essential to the long-term sustainability of immunisation programmes that Gavi supports.
+The growing support for the co-financing of vaccines among developing countries is essential to the long-term sustainability of immunisation programmes that we support.

 Guyana took the lead in 2009 by becoming the first country to transition out of Gavi support and take over the full cost of their pentavalent vaccine programme.
 In 2014, 70 countries co-financed Gavi vaccines, with their co-financing payments totalling over US$ 80 million.